syncfusion-content/maui-docs/MAUI/ListView/grouping.md

 ### Add an item at the specific index in a group

-The .NET MAUI ListView allows adding an item at the specific index in a group by finding the group with the help of [Key](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataSource.Extensions.GroupResult.html#Syncfusion_DataSource_Extensions_GroupResult_Key) value of the group.
+The SfListView allows adding an item at the specific index in a group by finding the group with the help of [Key](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataSource.Extensions.GroupResult.html#Syncfusion_DataSource_Extensions_GroupResult_Key) value of the group.

 {% tabs %}
 {% highlight c# tabtitle="MainPage.xaml.cs" %}